How Understanding Learning Styles Can Make You a Better Learner14 min read

-For visual learners, rather than jumping into text or diagrams, they could try listening to an article instead.
-Many blogs now have audio conversion options on the page or, if not, there are many text-to-speech tools available.
+Rather than jumping into text or diagrams, visual learners could try listening to an article instead.
+Many blogs now have audio conversion options on the page.
+If not, there are many text-to-speech tools available.

 - Spend time on creative hobbies.

 - Practice questioning things you typically accept as fact